tomeichlersmith/denv/docs/src/manual/denv-config.md

         These values cannot have the special characters: space \' \', tick \'`\', quote \'"\', or dollar-sign \'$\'.
         Providing a value for a specific environment variable means that variable does not need to exist in the host environment.
-Moreover, providing a values takes precedence: if a value is provided, the denv will receive that value, ignoring any value that may exist in the environment (even if **all** is toggled to on and all environment variables are being copied).
+Moreover, providing a value takes precedence: if a value is provided, the denv will receive that value, ignoring any value that may exist in the environment (even if **all** is toggled to on and all environment variables are being copied).